 If your rug is wet then don’t put it away.
 This might sound like the most obvious thing to say but be honest have you ever thought to yourself ‘that’s almost dry, it’ll be okay’?
-I know that I certainly have, only to find mould on it when I come to use it again.
-I know it can look unsightly to have rugs hanging up but in the long run it’s better for the rug to make sure it’s dry.
+I know that I certainly have, only to find mold on it when I come to use it again.
+I know it can look unsightly to have rugs hanging up but in the long run, it’s better for the rug to make sure it’s dry.

 How do I store my horse’s rug?